COVID-19 vaccination in New Zealand: Rural vaccination rates

 On 13 October 2021, a University of Otago study found that COVID-19 vaccination rates in rural areas was lower than urban areas.
-The number of people who have had at least one vaccine does was 11% lower in rural areas and up to 19% lower in remote rural areas compared with urban centers.
+The number of people who have had at least one vaccine does was 11% lower in rural areas and up to 19% lower in remote rural areas compared with urban centres.
 The study also found that the rural Māori rate for having one dose was 10% lower than urban Māori.
 The study also identified longer driving times within rural areas and lower access to vaccination services as factors affecting lower rural vaccination rates.
 Jamie McFadden, owner of plant nursery Hurunui Natives, also attributed the lower vaccination rater among farmers to work-related time constraints.
 To address low vaccination rates in the South Island's West Coast, a new mobile clinic was established to cater to whitebait fishermen and local farmers.

 Supply issues

 In late October 2021, a Stuff report identified inflexible bookings and miscommunication as factors in deterring people from getting vaccinated.
 The report also found that Māori were uncomfortable with the online booking system due to their reluctance to share information and preferred a walk-in system.

-In mid December 2022, Radio New Zealand reported that a batch of 592,000 Pfizer COVD-19 vaccine doses were set to expire by 31 January 2022, citing figures released by Health New Zealand.
+In mid December 2022, Radio New Zealand reported that a batch of 592,000 Pfizer COVD-19 vaccine doses were set to expire by 31 January 2022, citing figures released by Te Whatu Ora (Health New Zealand).
 About 64,000 vaccines are given out each month.
 The Health Ministry has asked Pfizer about extending the expiry dates of some batches.
 Vaccinologist Helen Petousis-Harris attributed the stalled booster uptake to a combination of vaccination fatigue and increased infection rates which meant that infected people could not receive vaccine doses.

+On 28 March 2023, Te Whatu Ora confirmed that it had destroyed 870,000 stocks of expired Pfizer COVID-19 vaccine doses with another 570,000 doses scheduled to be destroyed on 31 March.